Clifford quantum cellular automata from topological quantum field theories and invertible subalgebras: Discussions

-Our work establishes a unified framework for constructing $\mathbb{Z}_2$ and $\mathbb{Z}_p$ Clifford QCAs from both TQFTs and ISAs, clarifying their orders, periodicities in dimensions, and realizations on arbitrary cellulations (for $\mathbb{Z}_2$ QCAs).
-Several natural directions emerge from this framework.
+Our work establishes a unified framework for constructing $\mathbb{Z}_2$ and $\mathbb{Z}_p$ Clifford QCAs from both TQFTs and ISAs, clarifying their orders, periodicities in dimensions, and realizations on arbitrary cellulations (for $\mathbb{Z}_2$ QCAs). {\change Several natural directions for future research emerge from this framework.

-A key direction for future work is to move beyond the Clifford regime.
-Notable examples such as the chiral semion Walker–Wang model already indicate the existence of intrinsically non-Clifford QCAs~\cite{Shirley2022QCA}, and developing systematic methods to construct and classify such models would extend our framework to a broader class of topological orders.
-As a concrete example, we expect that the semion QCA can be derived from the topological action
+A particularly important direction is to move beyond the Clifford regime.
+Notable examples, such as the chiral semion Walker--Wang model, already indicate the existence of intrinsically non-Clifford QCAs for qubits~\cite{Shirley2022QCA}.
+Developing systematic methods to construct and classify such models would extend our framework to a much broader class of topological phases.